moxuse/tidal-unity/README.md

 duration
 ```

-- Float : object's life time in cycle.
-1 is 1cycle. (default 0.5)
+- Float : object's life time in second.
+1 is 1 second. (default 0.5)